Wills, Trusts & Probate

 Understand California Probate Laws

-Estate administration services are often needed when an individual passes away owning assets that must be legally transferred, when there is no surviving joint owner, or when trusts require formal management.
-Other scenarios include disputes among heirs, creditor claims, or complex asset portfolios requiring careful handling.
+Estate administration services are often needed when someone dies owning assets that require legal transfer, when there is no surviving joint owner on property, or when trusts require formal management.
+Other common situations include disputes among heirs, creditor claims, or complex asset portfolios such as multiple properties or business interests.
+In cases of intestacy, administration is required to identify heirs under state law and manage distributions.
+Each scenario can benefit from organized oversight to resolve issues and ensure transfers are made correctly and legally.

 Probate of a Will